objecthub/swift-lispkit/README.md

     in library definitions.
   - Environment-support lacks the following functions: `scheme-report-environment`, `null-environment`.
-  - No support for tail patterns in `syntax-rules`.
   - Datum comments introduced via `#;` do not always work as expected.

 The following standard libraries have been ported to _LispKit_ and are included in the